 Remember that this mentor has volunteered to help you.
 Someone who wants to help you in your job search is a great asset, so treat him or her as a valuable resource.
 Be sure to thank the mentors for their time.

 You should close with a thank you and ask if you may keep mentors informed about your progress.
 Not only will this be important for your career exploration, but the mentor involved will appreciate your thoughtfulness.
 Perhaps later they will have additional thoughts and ideas to share with you, or may hear of a job opening.
-Lastly, be sure to send a follow-up thank you email to the mentor.

 Avoid making common mistakes doing informational interviewing.